sukanya-arunkumar/capstoneProject/clean/README.md

 [green\_2015.csv](https://github.com/celinakhalife/capstoneProject/blob/master/green_2015.csv)

 Since I'm dealing with a large dataset, dropping empty fields rows will not impact my modal.
-In fact, I will be able to create a more truthfull analysis and prediction modal.
+In fact, I will be able to create a more truthful analysis and prediction modal.
 That's why, I decided to drop the records with missing fields like pickup\_longitude, pickup\_latitude, dropoff\_longitude, dropoff\_latitude, fare\_amount, trip\_distance and